 Lamentably, most research on sampling only positive definite correlation matrices has focused on narrowly defined, mathematically convenient cases (e.g. the Gaussian identity matrix) that have limited real-world application.
-Only rarely and recently have researchers focused on the general case [19, 20, 21, and arguably 22], requiring only the existence of the mean and the variance of the marginal distributions (for Pearson's and Spearman's) and the positive definiteness of the matrix (for all dependence measures).
+Only rarely and recently have researchers focused on the general case [19, 20, 21, and arguably 22], requiring only the positive definiteness of the matrix.
 But of these few attempts, some rely on approximations that have been shown to be inaccurate as correlation values approach 1.0 [31,32], even though these correlation breakdowns are the very conditions under which stress and scenarios tests are most critically needed!
 Additionally, spectral distributions under general conditions are not as robust as those of the geometric angles of these matrices, either empirically, structurally, or distributionally, as described and used in the approach presented below.

-4. One Unifying Framework Across a Broad Class of Widely Used Dependence Structures
+4. One Unifying Framework Across All Positive Definite Dependence Structures

-Defining the finite-sample densities of these measures of dependence unarguably is the necessary lynchpin to effectively modeling them - from inference and process monitoring to what-if scenarios to prediction - and to directly address and mitigate the effects of events like correlation breakdowns.
-However, only a handful of methods currently exist in the literature providing distributional results, and these are disparate [31, 33, 34], typically quite complicated [35,36], inflexible or unusable for testing and implementing granular, cell-level scenarios [31,32,37,38], and often limited to asymptotic results and/or unrealistic data assumptions [39,40,41].
-What is needed is a single method for generating finite-sample distributions that can be applied not only across "the big three" correlations, but also to any measure of dependence that satisfies the fundamental and minimal requirement of positive definiteness (for example, see also the distance correlation of [42]).
+Defining the finite-sample densities of these measures of dependence unarguably is the necessary lynchpin to effectively modeling them - from inference and process monitoring to what-if scenarios to prediction to constrained optimizations - and to directly address and mitigate the effects of events like correlation breakdowns.
+However, only a handful of methods currently exist in the literature providing distributional results, and these are disparate [31, 33, 34], typically quite complicated and difficult to implement [35,36], inflexible or unusable for testing and implementing granular, cell-level scenarios [31,32,37,38], and often limited to asymptotic results and/or unrealistic data assumptions [39,40,41].
+What is needed is a single method for generating finite-sample distributions that can be applied not only across "the big three" correlations, but also to any measure of dependence that satisfies the fundamental and minimal requirement of positive definiteness (for example, see also the (generalized) distance correlation of Szekely [42, 43], and the Tail Dependence Matrix as defined in Embrechts et al. [44] and Shyamalkumar and Tao [45]).
 This would provide an advance in the literature with tremendous utility: practitioners and applied researchers would be able to isolate and compare, all else equal, using the same method, the behavior of the various correlation/concordance measures under fully controlled, real-world data conditions.
 But to date, the extant literature has provided nothing close to this solution.